Unsettled | Future of Remote Work Report 2020

 Understanding the inner-workings of how you’re going to translate what your team is *used to* in the office (connections, project management, tools) to their own choice environment, while keeping your teams aligned, is really important and should be thought about thoroughly and corrected *before* making the decision to become a remote-first company.

-The essence of the future of work is a shift in power relationships between employer and employer.
+The essence of the future of work is a shift in power relationships between employer and employee.
 People working in technology don’t sell their time or labour, but their skills, experience and creativity.
 Autonomy here is key, and a culture of trust.
 And this goes way beyond remote.
 A true autonomous culture requires full flexibility in time, presence and they way people work.
 Companies need to work on autonomy to be succesful as a tech company.
 Being remote is just a consequence (like happiness!).

 As a remote work advocate, while I am glad to see the world finally understanding the benefits of remote work, I am not so enthusiastic about this very rapid switch to a remote model that so many organizations (small and big, worldwide) have decided to implement.